-Developed in conjunction with employers, businesses and representatives from relevant professional bodies, including RICS, the T level will comprise a mixture of classroom learning – at college rather than school – and work experience, and can lead to employment, further study or an apprenticeship.
-It will have two parts:
+"The T level will comprise a mixture of classroom learning and work experience, and can lead to employment, further study or an apprenticeship"

 In addition, students will be required to complete an industry placement with a suitable employer for a minimum of 45 days and achieve English and maths qualifications to key stage 4, otherwise known as GCSE, standard – if they have not already done so.

 The government believes this qualification route will be a new gold standard in training and has issued a list of course providers.
 Three of the new T levels – from a total of 15 – are set to launch in September 2020.

 One of the three early launches will be Design, surveying and planning, while Onsite construction will be launched in autumn 2021.
 The core content for Design, surveying and planning will include: health and safety, science, design, construction and the built environment industry, sustainability, measurement, building technology, information and data, relationship management, digital technology and commercial and business.

 In addition to the core content, there are four potential occupational specialisms within the Design, surveying and planning T level: surveying and design for construction and the built environment, civil engineering, building services design, and hazardous materials analysis and surveying.

 "The T level will provide a greater spread of knowledge and skills across built environment surveying"